Kron4ek/Wine-Builds/README.md

 used in Steam to run Windows games on Linux.
 Of course it can be used outside of Steam with no problems.

-It contains: esync, fullscreen hack, performance improvements, better support for controllers, faking an AMD card in place of Nvidia cards, and more.
+It contain: esync, fullscreen hack, performance improvements, better support for controllers, faking an AMD card in place of Nvidia cards, and more.